andreagalle/pigcasso/README.md

 # Pigcasso

-Inspired by the world-renowned Painting Pig &ndash; Pigcasso &ndash; is a Python utility plotting data from `.vtk` files (tipically the output of CFD simulations) to many other formats &ndash; such as `.eps` or `.png` &ndash; everything rely on `matplotlib`, thus for the moment just the possibility to plot `2D` and `1D` figures is available.
+Inspired by the world-renowned Painting Pig &ndash; Pigcasso &ndash; is a Python utility plotting data from `.vtk` files (tipically the output of CFD simulations) to many other formats &ndash; such as `.eps` or `.png` &ndash; everything relies on `matplotlib`, thus for the moment just the possibility to plot `2D` and `1D` figures is available.

 <img src="doc/gallery/pigcasso.jpg" alt="drawing" width="1000"/>

 *Rescued from the slaughterhouse in May 2016, Pigcasso is one fine, fortunate swine* <!-- taken from here: https://www.vegangame.it/storie-di-animali/pigcasso-la-maialina-dallestro-creativo -->

 At almost 2000 pounds, it's the heavy-weight Abstarct Expressionist of the World!
 Have a look at its [masterpieces](https://pigcasso.myshopify.com).

+## How to make pigcasso paint for you?

 The repo workflow is organised as follows: